LuceleneL/Portparser/README.md

         - corresponding to the set ZZZZ ("train", "dev", or "test").
         For instance the file "h8418_3_test.conllu" correspond to a model taken from the corpus with 8,418 sentences, it is the random version 3, and it is the test set of the experiments.
     - hXXXX_Y_ZZZZ.npz is the word embeddings for bert-large-portuguese-cased (BERTimbau) corresponding to the .conllu file with the same name.
 Note that the embeddings are only needed for the "8418" versions of the train and dev sets.

+# Acknowledgments

+This work was carried out at the Center for Artificial Intelligence of the University of São Paulo (C4AI - [http://c4ai.inova.usp.br/](http://c4ai.inova.usp.br/)), with support by the São Paulo Research Foundation (FAPESP grant #2019/07665-4) and by the IBM Corporation.
+The project was also supported by the Ministry of Science, Technology and Innovation, with resources of Law N. 8.248, of October 23, 1991, within the scope of PPI-SOFTEX, coordinated by Softex and published as Residence in TIC 13, DOU 01245.010222/2022-44.